Hawker Hunter: Overview

 The Hunter entered service with the Royal Air Force as an interceptor aircraft.
 It was the first jet aircraft produced by Hawker for the RAF.
 From the outset it was clear that the type had exceptional performance, being the first RAF aircraft capable of effectively matching the English Electric Canberra bomber.
 The Hunter also set numerous aviation records, including absolute speed records.
 The type was also lauded for its quick turnaround time, enabled by features such as its removable gun pack and pressurised fuelling system, and for its easy handling in flight.

 The definitive version of the Hunter was the FGA.9, on which the majority of export versions were based.
-Although the Supermarine Swift had initially been politically favoured by the British Government, the Hunter proved far more successful, and had a lengthy service life with various operators, in part due to its low maintenance requirements and operating costs, while the Swift programme was cancelled in 1955.
+Although the Supermarine Swift had initially been politically favoured by the British government, the Hunter proved far more successful, and had a lengthy service life with various operators, in part due to its low maintenance requirements and operating costs, while further development of the Swift programme was cancelled in 1955.

 As the RAF received newer aircraft capable of supersonic speeds to perform the air interceptor role, many Hunters were modified and re-equipped for undertaking ground-attack and reconnaissance missions instead.
 Hunters deemed surplus to the RAF's requirements were also quickly refurbished for continued service abroad.
 The Hunter would be procured by a considerable number of foreign nations.
 In addition to former RAF aircraft, roughly half of the nearly 2,000 Hunters produced had been manufactured specifically for overseas customers.
 The Hunter would be in operational service with the RAF for over 30 years.
 As late as 1996, hundreds were still in active service with various operators across the world.

 Armament and equipment

 The single-seat fighter versions of the Hunter were armed with four 30 mm ADEN cannon, with 150 rounds of ammunition per gun.
 The cannon and ammunition boxes were contained in a single pack that could be removed from the aircraft for rapid re-arming and maintenance.
 Unusually, the barrels of the cannon remained in the aircraft while the pack was removed and changed.
 In the two-seat version, either a single 30 mm ADEN cannon was carried or, in some export versions, two, with a removable ammunition tank.
-Later versions of the Hunter were fitted with SNEB Pods; these were 68 mm rocket projectiles in 18-round Matra pods, providing an effective strike capability against ground targets.
+Later versions of the Hunter were fitted with SNEB pods; these were 68 mm rocket projectiles in 18-round Matra pods, providing an effective strike capability against ground targets.

 The Hunter featured a nose-mounted ranging radar, providing range input to the gyro gunsight for air-to-air gunnery only.
 Other equipment included pylon-mounted underwing external fuel tanks, a forward-facing gun camera, and large streamlined pods for collecting expended shell cases beneath the gun pack.
 These were nicknamed "Sabrinas", after the buxom actress of the time.
 Several variants were fitted with tail-mounted brake parachutes.
 Typically, export Hunters were equipped to be compatible with additional types of missiles, such as the AIM-9 Sidewinder air-to-air missile and the AGM-65 Maverick air-to-surface missile.